jonkohlmeier/jonkohlmeier.com/README.md

 # Puffs of Smoke

-Personal site and writing hub for Jonathan Kohlmeier.
+Personal site and writing hub for Jon Kohlmeier.
 Built with [Astro](https://astro.build/), Tailwind, and content collections.

 ## Getting started